 The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 Our team recognizes that each Pevely, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.

-At your first TMD consultation in Pevely, MO, an experienced Pevely, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+In your initial TMD consultation in Pevely, MO, a qualified Pevely, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
 This assessment may include evaluating:

 - Alignment and Bite Assessment: Reviewing your bite and jaw alignment to check for structural issues that might impact jaw function.